 From the bridge you can walk on both sides of the stream.
 From the next bridge you need to continue on the west side.

 3. Bryggarebron (the brewery bridge)

-The bridge belonged originally to a brewery which was situated on the east side of the river, they had the warehouse on the west side.
-The Brewery produced beer and soft drinks until 1902.
-The brewing equipment can be seen in the museum in Arboga.
+This bridge originally belonged to a brewery situated on the east side of the stream, the brewery had their warehouse on the west side and used the bridge to transport the barrels.
+The brewery produced beer and soft drinks until 1902.
+Today the brewing equipment is in a museum in Arboga.